TRI-ML/binomial_cis/joss/paper.md

 # Comparison to Existing Software
-There are many existing software packages for computing binomial confidence intervals. binomial_cis differs from the existing software in two ways,
+There are many existing software packages for computing binomial confidence intervals. binomial_cis differs from the existing software in two ways:

-1. We provide open-source implementations for the optimal binomial confidence intervals given by [@eudey1949] and is also formalized in [@lehmann_textbook].
+1. We provide open-source implementations for the optimal binomial confidence intervals given by [@eudey1949] and formalized in [@lehmann_textbook].

 2. We provide functionality for worst-case analysis of the tightness for the confidence intervals, which helps guide users on selecting the sample size for their experiments.